dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 In this case, default language will be used inside this campaign.

+Available screen resolutions:

+To change available screen modes, edit "keeperfx.cfg".
+Screen mode can be in a form WIDTHxHEIGHTxBPP which defines fullscreen mode, or WIDTHxHEIGHTwBPP, which defines windowed mode.
+When defining windowed mode, the BPP should be equal to the colour depth on your desktop.
+It is not recommended to mix fullscreen and windowed modes in one config file.
+There are two lines which define resolutions: 'FRONTEND_RES=' should have exactly 3 parameters and is used in the menu, while 'INGAME_RES=' can have 1-5 parameters, which define list of resolutions to switch between in the actual game.
+Most stable modes are 640x400 and 640x480.
+Higher resolutions may be sometimes unstable, especially in possession.

 Running KeeperFX:

 To start the game, run "keeperfx.exe".
 If you want to report